 - It helps you by not relying on Credit Cards for instant money.

-- You don’t need to depend on anyone for cash.
+- You also don’t need to depend on anyone for instant cash.

 Remember unless extremely necessary you shouldn’t exhaust your Emergency Fund.
 It is like a hidden treasure only used when of utmost importance.